cloudmesh-community/sp20-516-224/venv-windows.md

         ENV3\Scripts\activate.bat

-* Step 3 - If step 2 executed successfully, we will see (ENV3) appended before the command line which means environment is activated successfully.
+* Step 3 - If step 2 executed successfully, we will see (ENV3) appended before the command line, as shown below,  which means environment is activated successfully.

         (ENV3) C:\User\...\...